pybites/pybites.github.io-source/content/pages/home.md

 He deeply cares about helping other people succeed.
 His biggest win will be your next win!

-#### ...and Julian:
+#### ... and Julian:

 <img src="https://pybit.es/images/julian.jpg" alt="meet Julian" style="width:200px;">

-With a background in Servers and Data Centers at 3 of the largest companies on the planet, Julian made the challenging switch to a Python software developer role in 2019.
+With a background in Servers, Data Centers and Communications at 3 of the largest companies on the planet, Julian made the challenging switch to a Python software developer role in 2019.

 After learning Python teaching it on <a href="https://pybit.es" target="_blank">PyBites</a> with best friend Bob, Julian has made it his mission to spread not only his love of Python but also his expertise in communication and mindset.